 You can view a video showcasing the system here.

-We are focused on waste minimization in all aspects of our business.
-Milltech has processes in place to ensure that all of our scrap steel, paper, cardboard, electronic waste and printer cartridges are recycled.
+Milltech Martin Bright is focused on waste minimisation in all aspects of our business.
+Milltech Martin Bright has processes in place to ensure that all of our scrap steel, paper, cardboard, electronic waste and printer cartridges are recycled.

-An IT system upgrade is also in progress with one aim to be to establish Electronic Data Interchange processes with customers and suppliers to minimize paper use.
+An IT system upgrade is also in progress with one aim to be to establish Electronic Data Interchange processes with customers and suppliers to minimise paper use.